← Back to Blog

 Option 1: Pay Stamp Duty on the Share You Are Buying

-You can choose to pay stamp duty based only on the value of the share you are purchasing, plus any rent capitalised.
-This means if the full property value is £300,000 and you are buying a 50% share, you would calculate stamp duty on £150,000.
-As a first-time buyer, this would fall well within the £425,000 zero-rate threshold, meaning you pay no stamp duty at all.
+You pay stamp duty only on the share you're buying (plus any capitalised rent).
+So if the place is worth £300,000 and you're buying 50%, stamp duty is calculated on £150,000.
+As a first-time buyer, that's well under the £425,000 zero-rate threshold.
+You'd pay nothing.

 Option 2: Pay Stamp Duty on the Full Market Value